RajKiranAcharyya/Diversion__2k25/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute it as per the terms of the license. 📄
+Please feel free to use, modify, and distribute it according to the terms of the license. 📄

 ---